piotrmurach/dotfiles/README.md

-thor list                # Lists all available tasks thor dotfiles:install    # This will setup all dot files in home directory thor dotfiles:update     # Pulls recent changes and updates modules
+thor list                # Lists all available tasks thor dotfiles:install    # This will setup all dot files in home directory thor dotfiles:update     # Pulls recent changes and updates modules thor dotfiles:toolbox    # Installs essential tools using homebrew thor dotfiles:update     # Syncs dotfiles with the the github repository
 ```

 ### Ruby